Read Time: Grab a snack (16 min)

 Once you become lucid to the three-act structure giving life to plot diagrams, you will see it powering stories everywhere—including bestselling books, blockbuster films, hit shows, binge-worthy podcasts, Broadway productions, top comics, and more.

-This plot diagram guide exists to show you the guiding principles of a narrative that moves characters, readers, and your writing from start to finish.
+This plot diagram guide exists to show you the guiding principles of a narrative that moves characters, audiences, and your writing from start to finish.

-This long-form piece also serves as a tribute to the Master Plot Architects most influential in my lifelong quest to master the craft of storytelling.
+This long-form piece also serves as a tribute to the Master Plot Architects most influential in my lifelong quest to master the art and science of storytelling.
 Most of their frameworks offer percentages with recommended locations and ranges for acts, movements, sequences, and obligatory scenes, however, these percentages are approximations, not formulas.

 Plot is a form made up of principles, not rules.
 Remember this when crafting your own plot.